access-ci-org/Jetstream_Cluster/README.md

 ## Intro

-This repo contains scripts and ansible playbooks for creating a virtual cluster in an Openstack environment, specifically aimed at the XSEDE Jetstream2 resource.
+This repo contains scripts and ansible playbooks for creating a virtual cluster in an Openstack environment, specifically aimed at the Jetstream2 resource.

 The basic structure is to have a single image act as headnode, with compute nodes managed by SLURM via the openstack API.
 A customized